-USS Barnstable was a Bayfield-class attack transport laid down on May 6, 1943 and launched on August 5, the same year.
-It was commissioned on May 22, 1944 under Capt.
-T. M. Stokes command with the hull number APA-93 and it served in the US Navy for 2 years until it was decommissioned on March 24, 1946.
-During its activities, the ship carried a complement of 478 people onboard and had the main missions in Okinawa, Pearl Harbor, Manus, Lingayen, San Francisco, Ulithi or Admiralty Islands.
-After the decommissioning, the ship was struck from the Navy List and sold in 1948 to Isthmian Steamship Company where it was renamed Steel Fabricator.
-For the services brought to the country during the World War II, USS Barnstable received 4 battle stars.
+The USS Barnstable (APA-93) was a Bayfield-class attack transport laid down on May 6, 1943, and launched on August 5, the same year.
+It was commissioned on May 22, 1944, under Capt.
+T. M. Stokes command with the hull number APA-93 and it served in the U.S. Navy for 2 years until it was decommissioned on March 24, 1946.
+During its activities, the ship carried a complement of 478 people on board and had its main missions in Okinawa, Pearl Harbor, Manus, Lingayen, San Francisco, Ulithi, and Admiralty Islands.
+After decommissioning, the ship was struck from the Navy List and sold in 1948 to the Isthmian Steamship Company where it was renamed Steel Fabricator.
+For the services brought to the country during World War II, the USS Barnstable received 4 battle stars.
 From the 1940s until the close of the 1980s exposure to asbestos was a daily reality for many shipyard workers, electrician’s mates, fire control technicians, gunner’s mates, hull maintenance technicians, machinery repairmen, pipefitters, radiomen, and other naval service members.
 If you suffer from a disease caused by exposure to asbestos and you are also a Navy veteran, we are here to ensure that your voice is heard.